Waziup/learning-center-content/content/en/programs/deep-virtual-exchange/events/4.webinar/index.md

 ---
 id: wb-4
-name: Developing the Industry & Hub MVP (1)
+name: Developing the GIPs
-desc: Online session on minimal viable products
+desc: Online session on global innovation projects
-delay_start: 1d
+delay_start: 2w
-from: 2024-03-08
+from: 2024-04-18
 ---

 **Online Webinar**

-March 8th, 2024
+April 18th, 2024
-10:00 AM, Central European Time.
+12:00 PM, Central European Time.

 **Platform**: Zoom

 **Agenda:**
-- Presentation by the hubs of their MVPs
-- Co-design of the features using the Solution Box
-- Webinars will split groups: 3 rooms will be created
+- Teams work on the GIPs.
+Utilize the lessons that have been previously given.
+- Q&A Session